 Changing the backend server group associated with a listener |

-The backend protocol of the new backend server group must match the frontend protocol of the listener as described in Table 2.
+The backend protocol of the new backend server group must match the frontend protocol of the listener, as described in Table 2.

 Load Balancer Specification | Frontend Protocol | Backend Protocol |